fayeekagit/virtual-classroom-manager/README.md

 ### Prerequisites

 - Java Development Kit (JDK): Ensure you have JDK 8 or higher installed on your machine.
-- Git: Required for version control.
+- Git: Required for version control

 ### Installation